Ilanda: 1998–2000: Ilanda

 Laga'aia and the Keller brothers resumed performing in early 1999 as a three-piece band under the name, Ilanda, (pronounced the same as "Islander") – a reference to their Samoan heritage.
 The new line-up's first single, "It's Our Time" (February 1999), peaked at No. 30 in Australia and No. 21 in New Zealand.
 In June of that year, Norman told Christie Eliezer of Billboard that "the music of Ilanda is obviously a statement of what we are.
 The Pacific feel is integral to our sound.
-The harmonies come from church choirs, and the way we play acoustic guitar reflects the fact that, at any Maori party, there's a tussle to grab the guitar for the inevitable sing along."
+The harmonies come from church choirs, and the way we play acoustic guitar reflects the fact that, at any Māori party, there's a tussle to grab the guitar for the inevitable sing along."

 Ilanda had further top 40 chart success in Australia with their next two singles "Tasty" (September 1999) and "Breakin'...
 There's No Stopping Us" featuring Joanne Accom (May 2000).
 In August 2000 the group were working on their next album, Experience, which Frank described, "It's very eclectic to say the least... we've also got a touch of pop music in there as well as R&B, dance, ballads and up-tempo songs – so it's a very diverse album."